-The default Anaconda installation option is “Just Me”, which gives an independent installation of Anaconda that will not be shared with other users on the same system.
+The default Anaconda installation option is “Just Me,” which creates an independent installation of Anaconda that will not be shared with other users on the same system.
 The other option is to install for all users.

-This option does not give write permissions by default so the users will not be able to install packages in the root environment.
-It allows an administrator to protect what is in the root environment.
-If packages are needed in the root environment, you can elevate the privileges to administrator from the Command Prompt and run install commands.
+This option does not give write permissions by default, so the users will not be able to install packages in the base environment.
+It allows an administrator to protect what is in the base environment.
+If packages are needed in the base environment, elevate the privileges to administrator from the Command Prompt and run install commands.